-There are times I’ve talked with a person who was so smart it made my head spin.
+I’ve talked with people who were so smart it made my head spin.
 I’ve caught myself thinking “I wish I was that smart” at times.

 But does being smart make a good business person?